39 Best Coding Games for Kids that Teach Programming

 Osmo Coding Jam is an engaging board game that connects to an iOS app and allows kids to create their own music with hands-on coding blocks.
 By being able to physically change the coding blocks on the board game, even the youngest coders are learning how to sequence and problem solve.
 Through the use of music, kids can also develop rhythm, melody, and harmony.

-Overall: Brought to you from ALEX Toys, Future Coders Poppin’ Pictures is an engaging activity that breaks down different images into sequences of symbols.
+Best Because: Brought to you from ALEX Toys, Future Coders Poppin’ Pictures is an engaging activity that breaks down different images into sequences of symbols.
 Kids are challenged to create the pictures using code.

 With a unique suction cup tool, they are to grab the tiles and pop them into position on the included grid according to whatever picture is on their challenge card.
-Without having to use internet or a screen, this game encourages sequencing, problem solving, and logical thinking, all for children ages four and over.
+Without having to use the internet or a screen, this game encourages sequencing, problem solving, and logical thinking, all for children ages four and over.

-Overall: CodeSpark Academy is an award-winning app that has introduced the concepts of coding to over 20 million children in more than 200 different countries.
+Best Because: CodeSpark Academy is an award-winning app that has introduced the concepts of coding to over 20 million children in more than 200 different countries.
 Using a “no words” interface, this app teaches all of the fundamentals of computer programming for kids through puzzles, games, printables, and even projects, bringing the fun from the screen to life.

 With personalized daily activities based on your child’s progress, engaging curriculum developed by research from MIT, Princeton, and Carnegie Mellon, and new subscription app content every month, your child will have a hard time putting this one down.